 Scarifying or dethatching your lawn can be very daunting, but if the right steps are taken it can yield amazing results.
 Before you start, be prepared that it is going to get ugly.
 Dethatching your lawn is essentially going to cut and rip up excess thatch that is in your lawn (you’re going to need somewhere to put this).
 This is typically too much to be able to fit in your green waste bin, so get your hands on a trailer so you can take it to your nearest green waste depot.

 You are going to need to mow your lawn first before you dethatch.
-Mow over it again, after you have used the lawn detatcher, to collect all the leftover lawn cuttings.
-Make sure you fertilize and water the grass soon after, so that your lawn can get every possible chance to recover and return to that vibrant green.
+Then you are going to need to mow over it again, after you have used the lawn dethatcher, to collect all the leftover lawn cuttings.
+Make sure you fertilize and water the grass soon after so that your lawn can get every possible chance to recover and return to that vibrant green.
+Finally, give that lawn a good drink and your well on your way to having the best lawn on the street.